Seosean/Zombies-Practice-Server-Announcement/README.md

 ### · Report bugs in [**issues**](https://github.com/Seosean/Zombies-Practice-Server-Announcement/issues)
 ## Server Patch
 ### 2024/9/6 #2
+· LightningRod refactor (Continues from 2024/9/5 #1 patch):
+  -> Now mobs will be invulnerable to LightningRod for 0.5s after getting effected by LightningRod.
+  -> The feature about LightningRod causes despawned mobs was implemented and applied.

+### 2024/9/6 #1
 · (UNDER TEST) Fixed a issue: mobs only change their agro after being melee attacked by a non-target players.
   -> Now mobs might change agro when there is a non-target player too close to it.
   -> Now mobs have a chance to change agro when a non-target player attack it by melee, although it still has a high chance, but anyways not 100% the times like before.